-Fetal ultrasound images can help your health care provider evaluate your baby's growth and development and determine how your pregnancy is progressing.
+A fetal ultrasound (sonogram) is an imaging technique that uses sound waves to produce images of a fetus in the uterus.
+Fetal ultrasound images can help your health care provider evaluate your baby's growth and development and monitor your pregnancy.
 In some cases, fetal ultrasound is used to evaluate possible problems or help confirm a diagnosis.

-The first fetal ultrasound is usually done during the first trimester to confirm and date the pregnancy.
+The first fetal ultrasound is usually done during the first trimester to confirm the pregnancy and estimate how long you've been pregnant.
 If your pregnancy remains uncomplicated, the next ultrasound is typically offered during the second trimester, when anatomic details are visible.
-If your baby's health needs to be monitored more closely, additional ultrasounds might be recommended.
+If a problem is suspected, a follow-up ultrasound or additional imaging tests, such as an MRI, might be recommended.

 Why it's done

-First trimester ultrasound examination is done to evaluate the presence, size, number and location of the pregnancy.
-Ultrasound can also be used for first-trimester sonographic genetic screening, as well as screening for any abnormalities of your uterus or cervix.
+First trimester ultrasound examination is done to evaluate the presence, size and location of the pregnancy, determine the number of fetuses, and estimate how long you've been pregnant (gestational age).
+Ultrasound can also be used for first trimester genetic screening, as well as screening for abnormalities of your uterus or cervix.

 In the second or third trimester a standard ultrasound is done to evaluate several features of the pregnancy, including fetal anatomy.
 This exam is typically done between weeks 18 and 20 of pregnancy.
-However, the timing of this ultrasound might be altered for reasons such as obesity or prior surgical incision at the scanning site, which could limit visualization of the fetus.
+However, the timing of this ultrasound might be altered for reasons such as obesity, which could limit visualization of the fetus.

 During the second and third trimesters, limited ultrasound evaluation might be needed when a specific question requires investigation.
 Examples include the evaluation of fetal growth and the estimation of amniotic fluid volume.
 A specialized or detailed exam is done when an anomaly is suspected based on your history or other prenatal exam results.

-Here are some of the reasons your health care provider might use fetal ultrasound:
+Your health care provider might use fetal ultrasound to:

 - Confirm the pregnancy and its location.
 Some fetuses develop outside of the uterus, in the fallopian tube.
 A fetal ultrasound can help your health care provider detect a pregnancy outside of the uterus (ectopic pregnancy).